- Ready to get started? Get a Quote Now

 There are several key differences between prototypes created using selective laser sintering (SLS) and prototypes created with stereolithography (SLA).
 These include:

 - Prototype strength: SLS prototypes are generally stronger and more durable than SLA prototypes.

 - Material properties: SLS allows product prototypes to be created with material properties similar to those of injection molded prototypes.

 - Surface finish: SLS prototypes have a powdery finish, unlike SLA prototypes, which are smoother.

 - Machining properties: It is easier to machine prototypes created using SLS than those created using SLA.

-- Material choice: SLS allows for product prototypes in many different thermoplastic or metal materials.
+- Material choice: SLS allows for product prototypes in many different thermoplastic materials.

 - Post-completion processing: There is typically very little (if any) processing required after the SLS process is completed.

 Typical SLS Use Cases